LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Methods

 The decoder takes the latent feature map $\mat{F}_\mathrm{L}$ as input and utilizes three LIT blocks to recover high-level deep features.
 We apply depth-invariant trilinear interpolation for up-sampling.
 Both the encoder and decoder change the channel capacity through the (2+1)D convolution in the \convblock block.
-To make the learning process easier, the intermediate features in the encoder are added into the decoder via residual connections.
-After the four stages, the deep feature map $\mat{F}_\mathrm{D}$ is enriched through an \convblock block and a global residual to obtain the dense feature map $\mat{F}_\mathrm{DF}$ before the last longitudinal up-sampling; \ie $\mat{F}_\mathrm{DF}= \mat{F}_\mathrm{D}+\mat{F}_{0}$.
-Finally, an \convblock block is applied to the dense feature map to generate the restored normal-dose and high-resolution volume $\widehat{\mat{I}}_\mathrm{NDR}\in \mathbb{R}^{1\times rD \times H \times W}$, where $r$ is the scale factor for through-plane deblurring.
+To the learning process easier, the block's output features of each level in the encoder are added to the input of the same level's block in the decoder via residual connections.
+After the four stages, the deep feature map $\mat{F}_\mathrm{D}$ is enriched through an \convblock block and a global residual to obtain the dense feature map $\mat{F}_\mathrm{DF}$; \ie, $\mat{F}_\mathrm{DF}= \mat{F}_\mathrm{D}+\mat{F}_{0}$.
+After that, a longitudinal trilinear operation is implemented in the longitudinal dimension to accomplish the through-plane up-sampling.
+Finally, an \convblock block is applied to the dense feature map to generate the restored normal-dose and high longitudinal resolution volume $\widehat{\mat{I}}_\mathrm{NDR}\in \mathbb{R}^{1\times rD \times H \times W}$, where $r$ is the scale factor for through-plane deblurring.